cyrilondon/rover-event-sourcing/README.md

    Project test sources are located under `src/test/java`.

-2. Go to the  inner project and type `mvn clean package spring-boot:run`.
+2. Go to the  inner project [rover model axon](rover-model-axon/) and type `mvn clean package spring-boot:run`.

 This will build the project, run the Unit Tests and start a Spring Boot application with an embedded Tomcat along with a in-memory H2 database.